Creating Content Templates

 Keep these guidelines in mind when creating templates:

-- You can add in variable elements and content like map metadata to the template
+- You can add variable elements and map metadata to a template.

 Templates or specializations?